 Alshaibi has also produced and directed music videos for independent record labels such as Thrill Jockey, Skin Graft and Drag City.
 He was commissioned by Detroit Public Television to direct and produce two segments (Mother Mosque and Elkader, Iowa) for the award-winning 13-part series Arab-American Stories, which aired nationally on public television stations.

-Alshaibi’s films have received several grants, including the John D. and Catherine T. MacArthur Foundation award, an award from the Creative Capital Foundation for the Arts, and two Playboy Foundation awards.
-He is also the winner of the Creative Promise award at Tribeca All Access in New York City.
+Alshaibi’s films have received several grants, including the John D. and Catherine T. MacArthur Foundation award, the Arab Fund for Arts and Culture, an award from the Creative Capital Foundation for the Arts, and two Playboy Foundation awards.
+He’s also the winner of the Creative Promise award at Tribeca All Access in New York City.

 Usama and his creative partner Kristie Alshaibi run and operate Artvamp, which produces the majority of their films.
-Baghdad, Iowa is his most current art-cinema project.
+They are currently in pre-production on a new animated memoir called Boy from War.